cpp-tutor/abaci0-literate/Abaci0.md

 struct AbaciValue;
 ```

-The `Complex` and `String` types are intended to be able to be created using LLVM API calls and so are plain structs, with two constructors defined for `String`&mdash;one for the parser to create string constants and one for use by the `clone()` function.
+The `Complex`, `String` and `Object` types are intended to be able to be created using LLVM API calls and so are plain structs.
+Two constructors are provided for `String`&mdash;one for the parser to create string constants and one for use by the `clone()` function.
+The composite `Object` class has its constructor and destructor in `lib/Abaci.cpp` due to the fact it references an incomplete `AbaciType`.
 Class `Variable` is a wrapper around a `std::string` and exists to hold a variable name.
-[Note: `Object` contains named member variables and functions as C++ library types and would need to be initialized by a client function in `lib/Abaci.cpp`.]

 ```cpp
 struct Complex {